ipvalverde/PipelineNet/README.md

 ```

 ## Migrate from PipelineNet 0.10 to 0.20
 In PipelineNet 0.20, `Finally` overloads that use `Func` have been made obsolete.
+This will be removed in the next major version.

 To migrate replace:
 ```C#